the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * Gateways are flawed

 Note: Just to get ahead of the question that some of you will have at the end of that talk; Whats the difference between Jabber vs Matrix or which one is better?
 I’ve personally never really used Matrix so I’m not the right person to ask.
-They have similar goals and if either one of those ends up taking away the power Facebook and Google have over us I’m happy.
+They have similar goals and if either one of those ends up taking away some of the  power Facebook and Google have over us I’m happy.

 Use what ever you prefer.